Seed Grant Program

 - Funding through the Seed Grant Program is available to Lewis & Clark students who are enrolled and in good standing at the College of Arts and Sciences at the time the proposal is submitted; and (ii) when funding is initially disbursed (a “Qualifying Student”).
 In the event of concurrent filings, proposals submitted by students who have participated in Winterim will be reviewed before those submitted by students who have not participated in Winterim.

 - Proposals may be submitted by a team of individuals – in which case at least one member of the team must be a Qualifying Student.

 - All applicants should intend to use Seed Grant Funds to support the development or research of the entrepreneurial endeavor outlined in their Proposal.

-- The Review Panel, with the Director’s consent, may grant eligibility waivers for some applicants.
+- The Director may grant eligibility waivers for some applicants.

 - Proposals must be type-written.
 Hand-written proposals will not be considered.